 Added PyCapsule as a replacement for the PyCObject API.
 The principal difference is that the new type has a well defined interface for passing typing safety information and a less complicated signature for calling a destructor.
 The old type had a problematic API and is now deprecated.

 6.58.2 Guidance to language users

-ISO/IEC TR 24772-1:2019 clause 6.58..
+Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.58..